 Day 1 of a 4-Day Paris Itinerary

-Are you excited to get started with your first day in Paris?
-Let’s start this short trip to Paris, and your 4 day itinerary!
+Are you excited to get started with the first of your 4 days in Paris?

 1. Visit the Notre Dame

 Yes, even after the recent devastating fire, the Notre Dame deserves to be number one on this Paris itinerary.
-The city is working hard on rebuilding this incredible cathedral and therefore deserves all the attention it can get.
+The city is working hard to rebuild this incredible cathedral and therefore deserves all the attention it can get.

 Make your way to this 12th-century church and picture what it was like before the fire: its architectural beauty, ornate towers, and stain glass windows.
 Let’s hope it will be restored to its former beauty soon!